melika-borovina/home-finder-issues/README.md

 ### Book a tour

-Users can book a tour of a property with a real estate agent by selecting a convenient date and time slot.
+Users should be able to book a tour with an agent for a specific property by clicking a "Book a Tour" button on the real estate record.
+The website should allow users to choose a date and time for the tour and provide their contact information to the agent.
+The status of the tour is pending until the agent approves the date and time.

-### Admin Privleges
+### Admin Privileges

 Admin privileges refer to the elevated level of access granted to a user account, which enables them to perform certain tasks on a website or application that regular users cannot.
 In the context of a real estate website, granting admin privileges would allow a user to create, edit, and delete real estate listings from the page.